What Does Dehydration Feel Like?

 Another common symptom of dehydration is feeling tired and fatigued, with your body needing sufficient fluids to stay energised in the first place.

-As previously mentioned, blood pressure can drop when your body doesn’t have enough fluid.
-Then, when your blood pressure drops, your brain doesn’t receive enough blood flow.
+Blood pressure can drop when your body doesn’t have enough fluid, resulting in your brain not receiving enough blood flow.
 This can cause you to feel sleepy, fatigued, or low in energy.

 4. Dryness around lips, mouth, and eyes